syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfAutoComplete/Events.md

 ## FilterCollectionChanged

-The `FilterCollectionChanged` event is triggered whenever the items gets filtered in the suggestion.
+The `FilterCollectionChanged` event is triggered whenever items are filtered in the suggestion list.

 The FilterCollectionChanged event returns the following argument: